 In December 2009, the ARP completed construction on a 30 kW (DC) solar photovoltaic (PV) project located in Key West, FL.
 This project was developed and constructed as a joint partnership between the National Oceanic and Atmospheric Administration (NOAA) and FMPA.
 FMPA receives 62% of the energy generated from the solar PV system.
-Since the completion of the project, FMPA has received approximately 257,000 kWh of energy from the system.
-In 2018, FMPA's share of energy production amounted to 26,000 kWh.
+Since the completion of the project, FMPA has received approximately 285,000 kWh of energy from the system.
+In 2019, FMPA's share of energy production amounted to 29,000 kWh.

-In March 2018, the FMPA Executive Committee approved a 20-year power purchase agreement (among other enabling agreements) for a total of 58 MW-AC of solar energy as an ARP resource, which is estimated to achieve commercial operation by mid-2020.
-The ARP solar entitlement will increase the proportion of ARP energy derived from renewable generation.
+In March 2018, FMPA's ARP Executive Committee approved a 20-year power purchase agreement for a total of 58 MW-AC of solar energy as an ARP resource, some of which is estimated to achieve commercial operation by mid-2020, with full deployment anticipated in 2023.
+In February 2020, the ARP further expanded solar in the portfolio by approving a second 20-year power purchase agreement for approximately 96 MW-AC of solar energy as an ARP resource, which is estimated to achieve commercial operation by 2024.
+The ARP solar entitlements will significantly increase the proportion of ARP energy derived from renewable generation.
 Such estimates are included in the schedules that support this TYSP.